Storm Surge was formed in 2013 by a group of concerned citizens. Read the Daily News article about our formal launch on September 19, 2013.

 Our purpose is to encourage and support our communities to prepare for the impacts of sea level rise, extreme weather events and other effects of long-term climate change.

 Our Guiding Values….How we aspire to conduct ourselves, our strategies & activities in fulfilling our purpose:

 Geoffrey Day of Newburyport films waves washing sand through the south jetty last winter in February.
 (Bill Sargent photo)

 Helping Communities Deal with the Challenges of Climate Change & Sea Level Rise

 You may have read about the organization called Storm Surge in the papers or heard about some of their events in Newburyport and Newbury.
 The organization formed in the spring of 2013 in response to the devastation that took place along Plum Island during the previous winter.

-We are Storm Surge: The Merrimack Valley Coastal Adaptation Workgroup.
+We are Storm Surge: Climate Stewards.